 This race is one of the oldest in Formula 1, having celebrated its centenary back in 2013.
 The Circuit de Barcelona-Catalunya has hosted the Spanish Grand Prix since it was built in 1991, while this race has been consistently part of the F1 calendar since the mid-80s.
 The track was constructed to coincide with Barcelona staging the Olympic Games in 1992.

-Jackie Stewart and Nigel Mansell both have a hat-trick of F1 Spanish Grand Prix wins, with Lewis Hamilton securing two better.
+Jackie Stewart and Nigel Mansell both have a hat-trick of F1 Spanish Grand Prix wins, with Lewis Hamilton securing two better with five.
 Since it has been part of the F1 schedule, this race has only been won twice by a Spanish driver.
 Both of those going to Fernando Alonso in 2006 and 2013.

 The race’s most successful driver is Michael Schumacher, who won once for Benetton and five times for Ferrari.

 The Spanish Grand Prix will next race on 9th May 2021.
 Tips will be added shortly before qualifying starts.